Mirko

 Increase in microglobulin beta-2 at 3-6 and 12 months.

-capsules, for example, is recommended.
-A unitary dosage of around
+or capsules, for example, is recommended.
+A unitary dosage of

-250-500 mg of active ingredient is particularly appropriate.
+around 250-500 mg of active ingredient is particularly

-indications of toxicity, is around 1-3 g, which are generally
+the indications of toxicity, is around 1-3 g, which are

-active for one day (g/d) and preferably at least around 1 g/d,
+generally active for one day (g/d) and preferably at least

-most profitably taken at successive intervals over the course of
+around 1 g/d, most profitably taken at successive intervals over

 The dosages and/or galenic forms retained may, however, vary